Inkala/brastlewark-directory/README.md

 For this test I chose to use [React](https://reactjs.org/) for it is not only the JavaScript tool in which I have more knowledge and experience, but also because it is one of the suggestions for the test.

-I also used [Redux](https://redux.js.org/) because it is a tool used with [React](https://reactjs.org/) very often, and because having a global state can be really usefull when handling data that should be available and modified by more than one component.
+I also used [Redux](https://redux.js.org/) because it is a tool used with [React](https://reactjs.org/) very often, and because having a global state can be really useful when handling data that should be available and modified by more than one component.

-For getching the information from the URL I used [axios](https://github.com/axios/axios).
+For fetching the information from the URL I used [axios](https://github.com/axios/axios).

 ### Success